lsartori94/globant-bootcamps-node/exercises/chapter_4/README.md

 - You should rewrite this code using promises instead of callbacks
 - You should rewrite this code using bluebirds promises instead of native promises.
+- You should rewrite this code using async/await.

 Your folder structure should look like this:
 ```